 At the end of the term, you may have the option to renew the policy in specific increments, like five years.
 However, your premium will be based on your age at the time of renewal.
 But in many cases, you’ll have the benefit of guaranteed renewability.
 That means a negative change in the condition of your health won’t impact your ability to exercise the renewal option.

 No exam life insurance is available on the platform.
-That’s a type of policy where you can get coverage without needing to submit to a medical exam.
+That’s a type of policy where you can get life insurance without a medical exam.
 It allows for faster approval and issuance of your policy since the insurance company will get your medical information primarily from publicly available sources, like your state Department of Motor Vehicles, the MIB, and other repositories.

 But you should know that no exam policies are typically more expensive than standard policies that require an exam.
 That’s because the insurance company is taking additional risks by providing coverage without conducting an exam.
 But be advised that this type of policy is designed for those who are in excellent health.